jazenwong/wong-blog/_posts/alchemy/2020-04-11-prologue-challenging-coca-cola.markdown

 ---
 layout: "post"
-title: Prologue - Challenging Coca-Cola - What is the role of market research?
+title: Prologue / Challenging Coca-Cola / What is the Role of Market Research?
 date: 2020-04-11
 categories: alchemy
 description: What can Coke and Red Bull teach us about market research and product design?